Diary of a New Radio Control Model Flying Site by Tom Laird & Jim McGlynn

 |The North grass runway built in year 2, see later.|

 We have applied for and received £300 from the West Lothian Sports and Recreation Association to buy a Real Flight simulator and a further CSM one.
 Hopefully we will have these working at the exhibition.

-been another hectic week.
-On Monday sent out 10 press releases regarding
+another hectic week.
+On Monday sent out 10 press

 Jim has had extensive discussions with the concrete squad.
 They are all working 12 hour shifts, so we may have to do the whole job ourselves.
 Now there's a surprise!